 the Executive will have the power to determine what action may be taken to best give effect to the objects of the Association and to ensure its efficient administration.

-Every act of the Executive taken in good faith under this clause will be as valid and effectual as if specifically authorise by these Rules.
+Every act of the Executive taken in good faith under this clause will be as valid and effectual as if specifically authorised by these Rules.

 BY-LAWS